Skip to content

 Expert Tips

-• Your welcome sequence is the most valuable automation—spend time on it
+• Your welcome sequence is the most valuable automation — it gets 2-3x higher open rates than regular emails; spend 80% of your setup time perfecting it

 The Bottom Line